 Action # Title Description Total Funds Contributing 3.1 Promote social- emotional education and development Provide contracted social-emotional education services in 2024-25 to address barriers to learning, support communication and positive behavior, and enhance academic achievement.
 These efforts will contribute to sustaining zero suspensions/expulsions.
-Utilize free local resources and the Tribal Council as well to provide support for both parents and students. \$10,000.00 No 3.2 Student responsiblity Students will be given responsibilities for maintaining the school as a way to support character development.
-The classroom teacher will use the "Character First" curriculum to continue character building and social/emotional support. \$750.00 No 3.3 Facilities Maintain current facilities with janitorial services and maintenance repairs/supplies. \$8,500.00 No
+Utilize free local resources and the Tribal Council as well to provide support for both parents and students. \$10,000.00 Yes 3.2 Student responsibility Students will be given responsibilities for maintaining the school as a way to support character development.
+The classroom teacher will use the "Character First" curriculum to continue character building and social/emotional support. \$750.00 No 3.3 Facilities Maintain current facilities with janitorial services and maintenance repairs/supplies \$14,700.00 No

 Goal # Description Type of Goal 4 Students will be engaged in their learning.
-Broad Goal

-Priority 6: School Climate (Engagement)
+Broad Goal State Priorities addressed by this goal.
+State Priorities addressed by this goal.
+Priority 5: Pupil Engagement (Engagement) Priority 6: School Climate (Engagement)